 Are you an avid reader?
 Check out The Bully-Free Workplace: Stop Jerks, Weasels, and Snakes from Killing Your Organization by Gary Namie.
 This practical guide moves past short-term solutions.
 Instead, it offers preventative measures that will lead to long-term fixes.

 Prefer to listen?
 We recommend the Workplace Bullying Institute’s podcast.
 Informed by research, this podcast addresses the issue of bullying from many angles.
 With 39 episodes currently available, you can find good advice for any bullying issue.

 Additionally, several organizations are addressing workplace bullying in an impressive way.
 Take Empower Work, for example.
 They’re on a mission to “create healthy, equitable workplaces where employees are valued, supported, and empowered.”
 Additionally, they offer consultations with a trained peer counselor via confidential text messaging.
 Need advice about how to handle bullying at work?
 This could be a good place to start.

 We also appreciate an organization called the Culture Cure Society.
 They position themselves as the “leading toxic workplace resolution service and community.”
 Moreover, they aim to help those who feel lost, undermined, and trapped in a toxic work environment.
 On their website, you’ll find consultations and online courses to help:

 - plan an exit strategy from your current place of employment.

 Finally, we want to point you toward the STOPit App.
 This app is designed to help end workplace harassment.
 It streamlines the process of reporting bad behavior at work — so that it can be addressed proactively by the company.

 No one should have to live with bullying at work.
 Hopefully, we can join together to rally behind a common cause and stop workplace bullying.

 Struggling at work?
 Looking for a new job opportunity to start afresh?

-Check out Lensa now for great career advice as well as new and exciting job opportunities in your field!
+Check out Lensa now for exciting job opportunities and reliable career advice!